The IP Administrator Assistant provides basic clerical, departmental, and overflow domestic patent practice support

 - Strong interpersonal skills and the ability to work effectively with different levels of constituencies both as an individual contributor and in a team setting.

-- Excellent organizational skills with meticulous attention to accuracy and detail.
+- Strong attention to accuracy and detail.

-- Strong time management, prioritization, problem-solving, and organizational skills and the ability to work effectively in a high-pressure environment.
+- Strong time management, prioritization, problem-solving, and organizational skills, and the ability to work effectively in a high-pressure environment.

 - Flexible with a capacity to respond calmly, efficiently, and effectively in stressful situations.